 because of the way it implements the same-origin policy.

-I recommend that you use Firefox (or Safari on a Mac) to test this
+I recommend that you use Firefox to test this assignment on Windows.

 You can try running Chrome with the command-line option --allow-file-access-from-files When I first tried this it didn't work, but after reading this Stack Overflow page, it worked and I could load a local file: http://stackoverflow.com/questions/18586921/how-to-launch-html-using-chrome-at-allow-file-access-from-files-mode